CryptozombiesHQ/cryptozombie-lessons/en/4/battle-08.md

   c.
 Increment `enemyZombie`'s `lossCount`.
 (Loser!!!!!! 😫 😫 😫)

   d.
 Run the `feedAndMultiply` function.
 Check `zombiefeeding.sol` to see the syntax for calling it.
-For the 3rd argument (`_species`), pass the string "zombie".
+For the 3rd argument (`_species`), pass the string `"zombie"`.
 (It doesn't actually do anything at the moment, but later we could add extra functionality for spawning zombie-based zombies if we wanted to).